JD95/haskell-problem-sets/README.md

 ### Keep in mind
 - The project folders follow a specific template.
 Follow that template to avoid confusion.
 - Any resources you add to a folder's readme should be specifically related to the folder's concept.
 Don't simply link to the Haskell book and call it a day.
-- Likewise, if there is a talk or video you want to like to, make sure that it links to the point in the talk which is actually relevant.
+- Likewise, if there is a talk or video you want to link to, make sure that it links to the point in the talk which is actually relevant.